sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_64_ConceptOfNonVolatileRegisters/Quiz01.md

 **Description**

-a) This means that the ‘Callee’(function being called) should save the value(mostly in the stack with a PUSH) before it uses it and restores that value(mostly from the stack with a POP)before the function exits.An example is ESP.

-b) This means that the ‘Callee’(function being called) should save the value(mostly in the stack with a PUSH) before it uses it and restores that value(mostly from the stack with a POP)before the function exits.An example is ESP.

-c) This means that the ‘Callee’(function being called) should save the value(mostly in the stack with a PUSH) before it uses it and restores that value(mostly from the stack with a POP)before the function exits.An example is ESP.

-d) This means that the ‘Callee’(function being called) should save the value(mostly in the stack with a PUSH) before it uses it and restores that value(mostly from the stack with a POP)before the function exits.An example is ESP.
+This means that the ‘Callee’(function being called) should save the value(mostly in the stack with a PUSH) before it uses it and restores that value(mostly from the stack with a POP)before the function exits.An example is ESP.

 ---
 ---